calmmage/dev-env/README.md

 - interactively: runp alias
 - in scripts:
   - option 1: direct path to python executable
-    - e.g. ~/.calmmage/dev_env/.venv/bin/python3 (should match the value of CALMMAGE_POETRY_ENV_PATH)
+    - e.g. ~/.calmmage/dev_env/.venv/bin/python3 (should match the value of DEV_ENV_PATH)
   - option 2: source ~/.zshrc and use runp alias
-  - todo: option 3 - add env vars to ~/.env and load them from there, then use CALMMAGE_POETRY_ENV_PATH path
+  - todo: option 3 - add env vars to ~/.env and load them from there, then use DEV_ENV_PATH path

 ## project management
 - np (new project) alias - create a new project